1) We require vaccination for all adult students, and 2) Masks are required for all, with some exceptions. Please see full policy below.

 Thank you very much for your patience and understanding.

 Why are we still requiring masks and vaccinations?

 Our industry is bound by what the union SAG-AFTRA requires for Covid testing for actors working on set.
 Until their policies loosen regarding testing requirements, we must maintain a policy that protects both teachers and students.
 Health is still the primary priority; however, if someone contracts Covid, they could lose their livelihood by not being allowed to come to set.
 For this reason, we need to maintain a stricter policy than other businesses and industries.
 We are constantly monitoring the situation and will adjust this policy accordingly.
 We appreciate our students' understanding of this decision.

 Given the unpredictable nature of the pandemic, the studio may need to make decisions about the safety of its students by moving an in-person class online.
 Students registering for classes acknowledge this possibility and agree to transfer the class if/when the studio makes that determination.
 Students may not receive a refund or a transfer of credits in such an event.

 All In-person classes will function in a hybrid manner, which means that at any point a student can opt to join the classroom remotely.
 This will change and limit the way the student will participate in the classroom, but students will still get to learn and work in the class.
 Every in-person class will have a Zoom link assigned to it, so should a student need to miss meeting in-person, they can log in remotely and join the class.
 In the physical classroom, there will be a large screen where remote classmates will be viewable to the group.
-The teacher, using a laptop on a moving lecturn, will ensure remote participants can clearly hear and see their classmates during class.

 Students and community are welcome to check back here where we can update the status of our classes.
 And we will also be updating that information on the individual courses.